kristinemlarson/gnssrefl/docs/pages/sc_precourse.md

 called [gnssir](https://gnssrefl.readthedocs.io/en/latest/pages/gnssir.html).
 Try out one of [our examples](https://gnssrefl.readthedocs.io/en/latest/pages/first_drivethru.html).

 If you are primarily interested in water levels, you should start with a lake.
+We are covering TGHO in class.

 If you are primarily interested in snow accumulation, you should start with an ice sheet.
+We are covering LTHW (and possibly GLS1) in class.